Craig Paul Nowak

 DEI STATEMENT

 Opportunity is not a luxury everybody can enjoy with ease.
 It’s a sad truth that this world was not built for everyone.
 In fact, there are more people who struggle to succeed than there are the alternative.
 I’m an example of someone who should experience fewer barriers.
 College educated, mentally healthy, CIS white male of middle-class suburban upbringing; some would say that I have no barriers whatsoever, but even that isn’t true.
 Everyone has barriers.
-Some have less than others, but we all struggle, and that’s why DEI is so important.
+Some have less than others, but we all have to navigate something, and that’s why DEI is so important.

 There’s a well-known illustration that depicts three people attempting to look over a wall to see a baseball game.
 The people are depicted at different heights and when each is given an equal platform to boost themselves up to a higher vantage point, one is still unable to see the game because even with a boost, that person remains too short.
 The second person was already tall enough to see over the fence, so any boost that they received was entirely unnecessary.
 And the third person was the only true beneficiary.
 The boost that they received was just enough to help them see over the fence.